 For many people, mediation is a much-promoted and viable alternative to traditional divorce.
-It is becoming more popular as the courts transition to a new normal after the delay and systemic upheaval caused by the pandemic.
 Yet you may still be asking, so what exactly is mediation?

 Mediation as Empowerment

 Mediation is a process by which the parties come to a resolution with the help of a neutral third party, the mediator.
 The mediator does not tell the parties who is right or what is right, they facilitate the exchange of options, identify priorities, and discuss the solutions with a knowledge of what the law requires or disallows.